COS301-SE-2025/Gamified-Financial-Visualizer/api-backend/config/schema_documentation.md

 > ✅ Only one of `category_id` or `custom_category_id` must be present per transaction (enforced by `CHECK` constraint).
 > 🔁 When `is_recurring` is true, additional metadata is stored in the `recurring_transactions` table.
 > 🎯 If linked to a goal or challenge, their progress is automatically updated when the transaction is created.
+> 💰 If `budget_id` is provided, the transaction contributes toward that budget’s progress and remaining balance.
 > 🏆 Points may be awarded for gamification and used toward achievements.

 ---